-- 1. All participants agree to conduct themselves in a manner displaying good sportsmanship throughout the event.
+- 1. All participants agree to conduct themselves in a manner displaying good sportsmanship throughout and post event.
+This includes but is not limited to social media posts and comments.
 The coach of each team is responsible for seeing that team members, coaches, parents, and any other person affiliated with the team conduct themselves accordingly. - 2.
 All programs should have, and review, an emergency action plan in the event of an injury. - 3.
 Coaches must recognize the entire team's ability level and limit the team's activities accordingly. - 4.
 No technical skills should be performed when a coach is not present or providing direct supervision. - 5.
 All practice sessions should be held in a location suitable for the activities of dance, and away from noise and distractions. - 6.
 Warm-up and stretching should precede and conclude all practice sessions, pep rallies, games, competitions, performances, and other physical activities. - 7.
 The performance surface should be taken into consideration before engaging in any technical aspect of dance.
 The performance area should be reasonably free of obstructions.
-Dancers should not perform technical skills on: - a.
-Concrete, asphalt, or any other hard or uncovered surface - b.
-Wet surfaces - c.
-Uneven surfaces - d.
-Surfaces with obstructions - 8.
-The dance team coach or other knowledgeable designated representative should attend all practices, functions, and games.
+Dancers should not perform technical skills on:

+- 8. Concrete, asphalt, or any other hard or uncovered surface

+- 9. Wet surfaces

+- 10. Uneven surfaces

+- 11. Surfaces with obstructions

+- 12. The dance team coach or other knowledgeable designated representative should attend all practices, functions, and games.